 If you surf the Internet a lot, you might notice that your web browser is getting slower and more prone to crashing or freezing.
 The culprit could be a burgeoning browser cache, so it’s worth taking the time to clear the cache in Google Chrome or whatever browser you are using.

-Web browsers like Google Chrome and Safari are veritable mainstays of everyone’s computer and mobile phone, without which accessing the web is virtually impossible.
+Web browsers like Google Chrome and Safari are veritable mainstays of everyone’s computer and mobile device, without which accessing the web is virtually impossible.
 These browsers can be quickly launched on your device to let you search on Google, shop on Amazon, read the latest news, check the football scores, and do many other activities online.

 Google Chrome and other web browsers have what we call a “cache,” which is a temporary storage location that collects copies of data and files from the websites that you visited.
 The browser uses the cache to process and serve data quicker when accessing frequently visited websites.
 So the next time you visit a website, the browser will simply retrieve the existing data from its cache instead of getting it from the website’s server, resulting in a faster browsing experience.

 Over time, the cache grows bigger and bigger, causing your browser to become sluggish and to throw off errors.
 In some cases, the browser may hang up or crash in the middle of a browsing session.
 This is because the bigger the size of the cache, the more memory your browser consumes.
 And with less available memory on your device, your applications will tend to crash or freeze more frequently.

 Computer experts recommend that you clear your browser’s cache from time to time to prevent unexpected crashes and annoying errors.
 Just like cleaning your car, clearing the cache in Google Chrome will make your browser look and feel like new.
 You will be able to open and visit websites quicker and you will no longer have to deal with crashes and errors (that is, if you clear the cache regularly).